homermultitext/hmt-se2021/local/references/index.md

 ### Summary of character set usage

-- alphabetic characters: alphabetic α-ω in upper or lower case.
+- alphabetic c  haracters: alphabetic α-ω in upper or lower case.
 They may be combined with accents and/or breathings in the Unicode Greek range.
 - punctuation:
     -   period = `.`
     -   comma = `,`